t-jones/aws-cfn-connector-for-terraform/doc/installation-guide.md

    - `/cfn/terraform/logs-s3-bucket-name` (optional): if set, all Terraform logs are shipped to an S3 bucket and returned in output and in error messages.
      This value is as per the `LogBucketName` property on the resource;
-     see the documentation on that property in the [user-guide.md].
+     see the documentation on that property in the [user guide](user-guide.md#properties).
      If that property is set it will override any value set here.

 Where a parameter is optional, it can be omitted or the special value `default` can be set to tell the RP